Blog

 JSON-LD vs Other Formats: What Works Best for AI Systems

-There are three ways to add structured data to your site: JSON-LD, microdata, and RDFa.
+There are three ways to add structured data to your site according to the Schema.org getting started guide: JSON-LD, microdata, and RDFa.
 Only one actually matters for AI search.

-JSON-LD usage has grown to 41% of websites, up from 34% in 2022.
-That growth is accelerating because AI systems prefer it.
+JSON-LD adoption has grown steadily over the past few years, and that growth is accelerating because AI systems prefer it.

 Microdata and RDFa embed schema markup directly into your HTML.
 The structured data lives inside your content tags, mixed with everything else.
 For an AI trying to parse your site, it's messy.